pgmj/RstudioQuartoIntro/README.md

 First, you need to install Git.
 Download links: <https://git-scm.com/downloads>

 Then you are going to "clone" this code repository to a folder on your computer.
 There are two ways to go about this.
-Either you start up a terminal/shell/command prompt and navigate to where you would like to put the folder (a subfolder will automatically be created) and run the command `git clone adress_to_repo` (update later), or you use a [graphical user interface for git](https://git-scm.com/downloads/guis).
+Either you start up a terminal/shell/command prompt and navigate to where you would like to put the folder (a subfolder will automatically be created) and run the command `git clone git@github.com:pgmj/RstudioQuartoIntro.git`, or you can use a [graphical user interface for git](https://git-scm.com/downloads/guis).
+I have no experience with the GUI, so you will have to figure that out for yourself.

 ## Additional materials for the curious